outrera/symta/doc/symta-by-example.md

 `list.size` - number of elements in a list

+`list.end` - returns 1 when `list.size` is 0

+`list.pre X` - prefixes X to the begining of a list.
+Note that for efficency purposes returned list shares tail elements with the original list.
+To make truly new list, call `list.list` on the result.

 `list.xs @Xs` - pick list elements indexed by Xs

 `table.xs @Xs` - pick list elements indexed by Xs